mat-docs/ATLAS.Site/docs/developer-resources/secu4/support_library/reference docs/README.md

 ## Support

-For issues, questions, or contributions, please contact the development team.
+For issues or questions, please send email to atlas10@motionapplied.com

 ## License